MapCollaboration/NangaParbat/doc/PandocHowTo.md

 This line says: convert the file ``file.md``, which is in ``markdown``, to an ``html`` output called ``file.html``.
 Such output is ``standalone`` (``-s`` or ``--standalone``), which means that is interpreted as a complete file by itself and so __pandoc__ includes all the headers necessary for opening that output in the desired format.
 It's necessary to include the ``-s`` option because otherwise __pandoc__ by default produces pieces of code and does not include the headers necessary to open the output in the desired format.

-It's also possible to write:
+As a line to write on the terminal, is also possible to have:

 ```bash {cmd=false}
 pandoc file.md -s -o file.html